Skip to main content

 Optimize delivery of large files

-What files are suitable forFiles larger than 128 B(list of formats)Files larger than 128 B (list of formats)Any filesImages .jpg and .pngFiles larger than 10 MB
+What files are suitable forFiles larger than 128 B (format list)Files larger than 128 B (format list)Any filesImages .jpg and .pngFiles larger than 10 MB

 Compatibility